tingung/hutingung/README.md

 # hutingung
-Simple Java Project Repository for CG Purpose
+Simple Java Project Repository for CG Purpose and also Aline.